Places that Help: New York

 Catholic Charities of the Diocese of Albany - Albany County office

 Rensselaer, NY 12144

 Offers immigration legal services.

 Legal Aid Society of Northeastern New York, Inc. - Albany office

 Legal Aid Society of Northeastern New York, Inc. provides free legal assistance and representation in civil cases for residents of a 16-county area.
 The Albany office serves Albany, Columbia, Greene, Rensselaer and Schenectady counties.
-They have a special domestic violence program to assistant victims with family law and other legal assistance.
+They have a special domestic violence program to help victims with family law and other legal assistance.
 They provide services in English and in Spanish.

 The Legal Project